 In-Toeing

 In-toeing, also known as “pigeon-toes”, occurs when the feet point inwards when walking.
 Children with in-toeing may walk or run with one or both feet turned inwards.
-While it is not typically painful, in-toeing may result in children tripping and falling or struggling to achieve gross motor milestones.
-Children who use an in-toeing gait also may prefer to use W-sitting.
+While it is not typically painful, in-toeing may result in children tripping and falling.

 Common Causes

-• Curvature in the feet, resulting in the toes turning inwards.
+1. Metatarsus adductus: Curvature in the feet, resulting in the toes turning inwards.
+This usually occurs over the first four to six months of life.

-• A twist in the thigh bones (femurs), making the feet turn in.
-This is the most common cause of in-toeing in school-aged children.
+3. Femoral anteversion: A twist in the thigh bones (femurs), making the feet turn in.
+It is most obvious at five to six years of age.
+Children with tibial torsion typically adopt a “w” sitting position.

 How Physiotherapy Can Help